linkdotnet/StringBuilder/README.md

 ## What does it solve?
 The dotnet version of the `StringBuilder` is an all-purpose version that normally fits a wide variety of needs.
-But sometimes low allocation is key.
+But sometimes, low allocation is key.
 Therefore I created the `ValueStringBuilder`.
-It is not a class but a `ref struct` that tries to do as less allocations as possible.
+It is not a class but a `ref struct` that tries to allocate as little as possible.
 If you want to know how the `ValueStringBuilder` works and why it uses allocations and is even faster, check out [this](https://steven-giesel.com/blogPost/4cada9a7-c462-4133-ad7f-e8b671987896) blog post.
 The blog goes into a bit more in detail about how it works with a simplistic version of the `ValueStringBuilder`.

 ## What it doesn't solve!
 The library is not meant as a general replacement for the `StringBuilder` shipped with the .net framework itself.
 You can head over to the documentation and read about the ["Known limitations"](https://linkdotnet.github.io/StringBuilder/articles/known_limitations.html).
 The library works best for a small to medium amount of strings (not multiple 100'000 characters, even though it can be still faster and uses fewer allocations).
-At any time you can convert the `ValueStringBuilder` to a "normal" `StringBuilder` and vice versa.
+At any time, you can convert the `ValueStringBuilder` to a "normal" `StringBuilder` and vice versa.

 The normal use case is to add concatenate strings in a hot path where the goal is to put as minimal pressure on the GC as possible.